-Corro and Avant Combine to Shut Out Storm 4-0
+Corro and Avant Combine to Shut out Storm 4-0

 Lake Elsinore will start RHP Ian Koenig (0-0, 6.23) versus RHP Jefferson Jean (0-3, 6.16) with a 6:45 p.m. first pitch scheduled for the Friday night tilt.

 Single game tickets, mini plans, and group outings are all on sale for the 2024 season.
-For more information, call the Ports front office at 209-644-1900 or email at info@stocktonports.com.
+For more information, call the Ports front office at 209-644-1900.

 • Discuss this story on the California League message board...